Sgùrr Bàn

 The name Sgùrr Bàn translates from Scottish Gaelic as “White Peak”.

 Sgùrr Bàn is rated Very Hard (difficulty 5/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.